jeanhaley32/BlizApp/readme.md

 I understand this solution may not be an ideal industry standard.

-Since secret keys are stored server-side, along with pages being prerendered before going to the user, there isn't an opportunity for them to be revealed.
+Since secret keys are stored server-side, along with pages being prerendered before going to the user, there isn't an opportunity for them to be revealed( I am open to being wrong about this)

 Passing them as flags is useful for containerization, as long as you pass those values carefully, and store them in an encrypted fashion.